w3c/mathml/docs/accessibility.md

 Simple AT implementations add a few tens of rules to catch cases such as $x^2$.
 The most sophisticated implementations have over 1,000 rules and support different styles of speaking math.
 Adding semantics markup will not reduce the number of rules needed to produce familiar speech because AT will still need to handle MathML without semantic markup.
 However, when semantic markup is present, it will eliminate the heuristic nature of the rules.

 Three potential tools/libraries could simplify AT implementations for math:
-* a library that uses heuristics to add `mathrole` to all notations that aren't already labeled with a `mathrole`;
+* a library that uses heuristics to add `notation` and `meaning` to all notations that aren't already labeled with `notation` and/or `meaning`;
-* tables that map the tag, mathrole, and children to a semantic meaning;
+* tables that map the tag, semantic attributes, and children to a semantic meaning;
 * code/table that given the semantics, user preferences, and speech engine embedded markup language, returns the string to be passed to the speech engine.

-Prototypes for the later two will likely be developed by the MathML CG in a note.
+Prototypes for the latter two will likely be developed by the MathML CG in a note.

 # Examples
 ## Special cases